chipsalliance/chips-alliance-website/content/news/ocp-global-2026/index.md

 We will cover specification status, key lifecycle management, and the v1.0 release at the summit, and invite the community to collaborate within the Caliptra as Security Hub Sub Working Group.

-**Package-Aware Integrity: From Source-Agnostic Publication to Full-System Attestation:**
+**Package-Aware Integrity: From Source-Agnostic Publication to Full-System Attestation**
 *Thu, October 15, 1:55 PM–2:10 PM | SJCC, Concourse Level, 212*
 **Speakers:** Dhananjay Phadke (Microsoft — Platinum Member) and Felipe Zimmerle da Nobrega Costa (KonaSense)
 **Project(s):** Caliptra